inder007/Notify-Friends/README.md

 Offline manual will be provided that will help the user to survive in emergency situation.

 Additional idea - If time permits we will try to implement sending some other useful description that user want to send via sms to his trusted contacts.
-We are thinking to implement a feature that will allow people having this app to connect over wifi hot-spots and after connecting they can talk over phone without any network in a particular range.
+We are thinking to implement a feature that will allow people having this app to connect over wifi hot-spots and after connecting they can talk over phone without any network in a particular range so that people stuck in a disaster can communicate with each other.